MSBivens/bootcamp_web_fundamentals/README.md

 # Bootcamp - Web Fundamentals
 A collection of code developed for the Coding Dojo Bootcamp, Web Fundamentals Stack

+I have completed this stack and moved on to the Python course, the repo for these assignments are here https://github.com/MSBivens/bootcamp_python

 Button Clicker, Objectives:
   Practice the onclick event
   Combine previosusly learned HTML, CSS, and JS